-You can configure how multiple connections handle internet traffic.
+After you created a secondary WAN, you can configure how multiple connections handle internet traffic under "Multi-WAN Setting".
 There are two modes:

 - Load Balance

-The number of WAN connections is limit to 2 on the Firewalla App.
+The multi-WAN setting is only available if you are running in "Router Mode".
+The number of WAN connections currently is limited to 2 on the Firewalla App.

 Weight Ratio: Load balance allows you to set a relative weight for each WAN connection.
-The weight is defined as the percentage of traffic sent through the connection.
+The weight is defined as the percentage of traffic (or connections) sent through the connection.

-- If one of the connections fails, the other will take over all the traffic.
+- If one of the WAN connections fails, the other will take over all the traffic.